DataDog/system-tests/onboarding/USAGE.md

 This is an example of a test launch with the mandatory parameters and filtered by scenario and language:

-`./run.sh --KeyPairName mykeypair --subnet subnet-zzzz --vpc sg-12345,sg-6789 --private-key-path /Users/user/mykeypair.pem --instance-type t2.micro --filter-provision-scenario docker --filter-language java`
+`./run.sh --KeyPairName mykeypair --subnet subnet-zzzz --vpc sg-12345,sg-6789 --private-key-path /Users/user/mykeypair.pem --instance-type t2.micro --filter-provision-scenario container --filter-language java`

 > By default, if no scenario is specified, the "Agent and application on host" scenario will be executed.